cse130-assignments/05-classes/README.md

 ## Submission Instructions

 Submit your code via the HW-5 assignment on Gradescope.
-You must submit a single zip file containing a single directory with your repository inside.
-A simple way to create this zip file is:

-- Run `git push` to push your local changes to your private fork of the assignment repository
-- Navigate to your private fork on github and download source code as a zip

-Please *do not* include the `.stack-work` or the `_MACOSX` folder into the submission.
+Connect your Github account to Gradescope and select your repo.
+If you're in a group, don't forget to add your partner to the submission!

+Detailed instructions on how to submit your code directly from the Git repo can be found on Piazza.

 ## Problem 1: Sets via Binary Search Trees